semana-io/hack-me/README.md

 ## Delivery

-Let's create your branch on top of the main one.
+Let's fork the project on your Github.

 At the end, push all changes and create a pull request.